glwagner/CuBenchmarks/README.md

 pkg> precompile
 ```

-Some sample benchmarks which can be modified to suit preferences and needs are included in `scripts/`.
+Some sample benchmarking scripts which can be modified to suit preferences and needs are included in `benchmarks/`.

 ## Simple ops